Sarafand al-Kharab: 1948, aftermath

 By 8 April, Haganah reports mentioned that Palestinian women and children had started evacuating the village.
 News of the Deir Yassin massacre might have prompted further evacuation.

-By September 1948, Sarafand al-Kharab was one village Israeli general Avner considered "suitable" for filling with newly Jewish immigrants, so called olim.
+By September 1948, Sarafand al-Kharab was one village Israeli general Avner considered "suitable" for filling with newly Jewish immigrants, so-called olim.

-In 1992 the village site was described: "A major part of the village has been destroyed.
+In 1992 the village site was described as follows: "A major part of the village has been destroyed.
 Many houses, however, remain; no more than six of them, including the house of Muhammad Darwish, are occupied by Israeli families.
 Most of them have gable roofs and rectangular doors and windows.
 One house is comprised [sic] two stories and has a slanted roof.
 The school is used by Israeli students.
 A pond and a pump house in the orchard of Mahmud Yusuf Darwish are still undamaged.
 Castor oil (Ricinus) plant and mulberry trees grow on the site.
 The cemetery is overgrown with cactus plants.
 The surrounding land are cultivated by Israelis."